 The player should bend at the waist to pick up the ball from the ground with both of his hands.
 Next, he should position himself towards the direction of his teammate, while keeping the ball below his body.
 Once he has angled himself properly, the player should dive in that direction while bringing his arms up to release the ball and pass it to his teammate.

+As the saying goes, it takes two hands to clap, hence being able to catch a receiving pass is critical in rugby as well.
 While it sounds simple, there is a specific way for players to catch the balls, especially when the ball is being kicked.
 The player should attempt to catch the ball by raising both hands upwards towards the ball before it reaches him.
 In order to catch the ball safely, lock both elbows in front of the chest so that the player is able to secure the ball.
 As for catching a pass from a teammate, the guiding principle is to place your hands outstretched, bend your elbows slightly and palms facing out towards the direction of the ball.
 Also, it’s important to keep eye contact on the ball instead of looking at your onrushing opponent.

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.